 Business mergers are common and often.
 Over recent years there have been a number of high-profile mergers that have gained a large amount of attention: Facebook and Whatsapp, Amazon and Wholefoods, for example.
 Merging provides organisations with opportunities to expand, reach new customers, enter new markets and gain financial leverage.
 Inevitably, the merging of two organisations equates to change, which is not always welcome.

 The impact these mergers have on clients/customers and employees should be given high priority.
-The changes to both internal and external business procedures need to be reviewed as does the way health and safety is managed to ensure that clients/customers, employees, contractors and members of the public are accounted for.
+The changes to both internal and external business procedures need to be reviewed as does the way health and safety are managed to ensure that clients/customers, employees, contractors and members of the public are accounted for.

 Considerations need to be made across the spectrum: the safety management system, health and safety training, reporting of accidents and incidents, policies and procedures and vitally ensuring that the safety culture of the newly merged organisation is a positive one.
 Given that an output of two large organisations becoming one is stress, dissatisfaction and anxiety, a positive safety culture can be the toughest part of the process to complete.
-So, what are the areas that organisations should focus on to ensure that health and safety is managed effectively during the time transitional period to ensure a lasting legacy?
+So, what are the areas that organisations should focus on to ensure that health and safety are managed effectively during the time transitional period to ensure a lasting legacy?

 1. Safety Management Systems

 Establishing the safety management system is a crucial first step when merging two organisations, forming the basis on how safety will be managed effectively.
-The systems of both organisations should be reviewed to decide which will be taken forward into the new organisation and under what framework: HSG 65, ISO 45001:2018 etc. This exercise takes time because all of the components that make up a safety management system such as policies, procedure, risk assessment methodology, supply chain management, accident/incident reporting and training need to be reviewed and approved at senior management level.
+The systems of both organisations should be reviewed to decide which will be taken forward into the new organisation and under what framework: HSG 65, ISO 45001:2018 etc. This exercise takes time because all of the components that make up a safety management system such as policies, procedures, risk assessment methodology, supply chain management, accident/incident reporting and training need to be reviewed and approved at the senior management level.

 2. Safety Culture

 While many employees welcome change, mergers affect how things are done, which can have a detrimental effect on the attitudes and behaviours of employees, sometimes leading to increased unwanted events.
 Employee involvement is a way of alleviating this.
-Involving employees in meetings where health and safety is discussed and initiatives for the new organisation are approved give a sense of ownership and dispels the feeling that management are making decisions for them and not with them.
+Involving employees in meetings where health and safety are discussed and initiatives for the new organisation are approved give a sense of ownership and dispels the feeling that management is making decisions for them and not with them.
 Employee questionnaires are a good way of getting a feel for the current culture but getting out and speaking to employees is the best way to get a flavour of how employees view safety and how they implement it into their everyday working lives.
-Ensuring that all employees view safety in the same way will have a reflection on the overall ethos of the newly merged organisation.
+Ensuring that all employees view safety, in the same way, will have a reflection on the overall ethos of the newly merged organisation.
 In addition, new joiners to the newly formed organisation are less likely to be adversely influenced by peers who have a negative opinion of safety.

 3. Consultation & Communication